atbolsh/TransformerHomunculus/README.md

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-May 21st, 2025
+May 27th, 2025

 Training for tutorial 1 done.
 Loss size promising.

+Tmr: Xtest it,
-Tmr: test it, if works launch next thing (probably memory and / or Tutorial QA, though there are options; consider).
+if works launch next thing (probably memory and / or Tutorial QA, though there are options; consider).

 ~~~~~~~~